SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

     return msg;
 ```

 In the area of energy management it is crucial to use a dedicated trigger.
-To archive this you should synchronize your application to an ntp-server (internet connection required).
+To archive this you should synchronize your application to an ``ntp-server`` - *internet connection required*.
 We recommend the following method:

 ## **Synchronized system-time to NTP**